GPR113: Function

-Expression & Disease
+Clinical significance

 GPR113 has been found to be expressed differentially under diseased conditions.
 Under the condition of Type 2 diabetes, the percentile rank relative to other transcripts decreases relative to normal cell function.
 The deletion of TP63, which mediates a wide variety of important body processes, also produces decreased GPR113 expression.
 In mice brains, the cerebellum and the olfactory bulb both show transcription of the GPR113 gene.
 Additionally, a study from the National Institute of Deafness and Other Communication Disorders has identified GPR113 expression to be highly restricted to a subset of taste receptor cells.
 This paper's conclusions, coupled with olfactory bulb expression levels, could provide an avenue for future research, potentially illuminating more about GPR113's function.

-Interacting Proteins
+Interacting protein

 GPR113 has been shown to associate with the orphan G protein-coupled receptor GPR123.

-Transcription Factors
+Transcription factors

 Clinical significance

 The clinical significance of this protein has not been established.
 However, the expression profiles provide exciting directions for future research of the GPR113 gene, especially in fields studying taste and smell.